CtrlK

 Distinctiveness Conflict Risk

-'Rube MCP' and 'Composio' provide some distinctiveness as specific tool names, but 'AI ML API tasks' is broad enough to potentially conflict with other AI/ML related skills.
+The mention of 'Rube MCP (Composio)' provides some distinctiveness, but 'AI ML API tasks' is broad enough to potentially conflict with other AI/ML related skills.
+The specific tool reference helps but the task scope is unclear.

 2 / 3